TobiasNetzer/PrecisionCurrentSource/README.md

 ## Limitations of the Design

-Because CR2032 coin cells have a high internal resistance, they can’t deliver very high currents.
-This limits how much current the current source can provide.
-The op-amp also plays a limiting role here, since it can’t handle sinking large currents.
-As a result, this current source is only suitable for currents up to around 10 mA.
-Additionally, since the voltage swing across the load is limited to 1.4V, the maximum load at, for example, 1mA cannot be higher than 1.4kΩ.
-This limits the usable range of the current source further.
+Due to the high internal resistance of CR2032 coin cells, they are unable to deliver currents higher than approximately 15mA.
+This inherently limits the maximum output of the constant current source.
+However, it's not the only limiting factor.
+The op-amp used in the circuit can only sink up to 15mA, making the current source only suitable for output currents up to around 10mA.

+In addition, the voltage swing across the load is limited to 1.4V.
+For example, at a current of 1mA, the maximum  load is limited to 1.4kΩ.
+This further restricts the usable range of the current source.

+These limitations should be taken into account when using this current source!

 ## First Tests